Why avoid getting your Locks wet in the shower?

 Common mistakes to avoid

-❌ Using a cap that’s too tight
+❌ Using a cap that is too tight

-It’s a simple habit that helps:
+It’s a simple habit that allows you to:

 - Avoid odors

-- Maintain lightness
+- Preserve lightness

 - Protect the roots

-- Prolong the beauty of the locs
+- Extend the beauty of your Locks

 Frequently Asked Questions (FAQ)

-Can you use a regular shower cap?
+Can I use a classic shower cap?

-Often too small for voluminous locs.
+Often too small for voluminous Locks.

-Can steam alone dampen the locs?
+Can steam alone moisten the Locks?

 Yes, especially in a poorly ventilated bathroom.